'Book Senator Hoffman to speak': DFL state senator's consulting firm raises ethical questions

 The senator said he's always disclosed his associated businesses even if he didn't make money from them.

 Hoffman did not appear to have violated any laws or rules by promoting his Senate status on his private business website.
-But Schultz and Belladonna-Carrera noted that if Hoffman were a member of the executive branch, his website might have violated an ethics statute.
+But Schultz and Belladonna-Carrera both said the legislative branch could benefit from having clearer rules for lawmakers.
+The executive branch has an ethics statute that could have prohibited this type of scenario.

 The executive branch's code of ethics considers the following a conflict of interest: "The use for private gain or advantage of state time, facilities, equipment or supplies or badge, uniform, prestige or influence of state office or employment."

-Belladonna-Carrera suggested the legislative branch could benefit from having clearer rules for lawmakers.

-"This branch of government — I would argue the most public facing and accountable to the people particularly because of what it does and who it is supposed to be working for — is once again the one with the least accountability and transparency," she said.
+"This branch of government — I would argue the most public facing and accountable to the people particularly because of what it does and who it is supposed to be working for — is once again the one with the least accountability and transparency," Belladonna-Carrera said of the Legislature.

 Staff writer Rochelle Olson contributed to this report.